 This course covers the latest development in both wired and wireless computer networks.
 Sample topics include software-defined networks, mobile networks, multimedia networking, pervasive/ubiquitous computing, Internet-of-Things (IoT) platforms, and Quantum Internet.
 The course prerequisites include an undergraduate-level course in computer networks and working knowledge of C++ or Java.
 The course contains both breadth and depth requirements.

 For the breadth requirement, the concepts, techniques, and issues of advanced topics in networking systems will be presented by the instructor, and the latest research papers will be presented and discussed in the literature.
 Sample topics include: software-defined networks, delay-sensitive cloud computing, peer-to-peer (P2P) networks, analytics in Internet-of-Things networks, and 360-degree video streaming.

-For the depth requirement, students will form small (2-3 persons) groups working on a survey paper as their term project.
+For the depth requirement, students will form small (2 persons) groups working on a term paper.
 Each group will select a timely topic on advanced networking systems, and present a series of representative paper.
-At the end of the semester, they will present their survey and turn in the survey paper.
+At the end of the semester, they will present their project and turn in their term paper.
 Sample project topics include, but not limited to: decentralized social media, Internet-of-Things, information-centric networks, smart environment applications, media-aware network elements, and Quantum Internet protocols.